jchip/xenv-config/README.md

 }
 ```

 - Each `optionKey` specifies the name of the option
 - Its value should be an object with the following fields:
   - `env`: the name (or array of names) of the environment varialbe(s) to check first.
 If it's `true`, then use `optionKey` as the env variable name.
-    -   `default`: the default value.
+  - `default`: the default value or a function to return the default value.
   - `type`: type of the value to help convert the string from `process.env` to.
   - `post`: callback to post process value

 > All fields are `optional`, if they are all skipped, then the config option will be determined from `userConfig` only.
 >
 > Without either `default` or `type`, the value from `env` will remain as a string.
+>
+> If `default` is a function, then `type` must be defined or it will be `string`.
 >
 > If `env` is an array, then the first one that finds a value in `process.env` will be used.
 >